josephalabiwork/Sales-Performance-Analysis-on-NovaRetail-Ltd/README.md

 A Python based data analysis project showcasing data cleaning with Pandas and insightful visualizations using Matplotlib.
 ## 📘 Introduction
 This report presents the analysis of **NovaRetail Ltd.’s** sales data to understand overall sales performance across four major Nigerian cities.
-The analysis focuses on **total revenue, product categories, customer behavior, and sales trends** to support better data driven decision-making and improve business performance.
+The analysis focuses on **total revenue, product categories, customer behavior, and sales trends** to support better data driven decision making and improve business performance.
  ## 🏢 Business Understanding
 **Company Name:** Nova Retail Ltd.
 **Nature of Business:** Sales of electronics, appliances, and accessories.